Cratis/Fundamentals/Documentation/concepts.md

 var person = JsonSerializer.Deserialize<Person>(json, options);
 ```

-> Note: If you're using the Aksio Application Model, you do not have to configure this.
+> Note: If you're using the Cratis Application Model, you do not have to configure this.
 It is automatically configured for the ASP.NET pipelines
 > and other parts that needs it, such as the Cratis Kernel transports.

 ## TypeConverters